-The Curriculum and CPS
+The curriculum and IBL

-The series of problems encountered by learners with this process make up the core Pre-Clinical curriculum.
+The series of problems encountered by learners with this process make up the core pre-clinical curriculum.
 The problems are put together as a group to stimulate learning of content appropriate to the course.
 Via this process, learners characteristically learn far more in areas relevant to their personal needs.

-The Role of the CPS Tutor
+The role of the IBL facilitator

 - Engage the problems they face in life and career with initiative and enthusiasm

-- Problem-solve effectively using an integrated, flexible and usable knowledge base
+- Problem-solve effectively using an integrated, flexible, and usable knowledge base

 - Employ effective self-directed learning skills to continue learning as a lifetime habit

-- Continuously monitor and assess the adequacy of their knowledge, problem-solving and self-directed learning skills
+- Continuously monitor and assess the adequacy of their knowledge, problem-solving, and self-directed learning skills

 - Collaborate effectively as a member of a group